5 Key Financial Ratios and How to Use Them?

 Days Inventory Outstanding (DIO) Ratio

-DIO refers to the number of days the inventory of your business requires to be converted into cash.
-The inventory turnover ratio tells you frequently your inventory gets converted into cash, while the DIO suggested within how many days it converts into cash.
+DIO refers to the average number of days it takes for a business to sell its inventory and convert it into cash.
+The inventory turnover ratio shows how frequently your inventory gets converted into cash, while the DIO suggests how many days it takes to convert into cash.

-A lower DIO is better for your small business as it represents you are efficiently selling your inventories without keeping them longer in the warehouse.
+A lower DIO is better for your small business as it means you are efficiently selling your inventories without keeping them in the warehouse longer.

 Days Inventory Outstanding ratio = 365 days / Inventory Turnover Ratio

-Use Profitability Ratios to measure the profits against revenue, balance sheet items, etc. On the other hand, you can use the efficiency ratios to calculate how effectively a company uses its specific assets.
+Use profitability ratios to measure a company’s profits relative to its revenue or balance sheet items.
+However, use efficiency ratios to calculate how effectively a company uses its specific assets.

 5. Market Prospect Ratios